 Work for ten yards.
 Down and back is one repetition–do three sets of three to five repetitions.

 Here we want to work on opening up the hip.
 Tell your players to bring the knee up and out as they step down to the ground.
 These are great for agility and the explosiveness that we need with those hips.

 Knee up, toe up, heel up, step down to the ground.
 This’ll loosen up your hips for greater defensive skill.

 Down and back is one repetition.
 Do three sets of three repetitions.

-These baseball drills are ideal for improving quickness and getting your players to be as quick as possible.
+These baseball speed training drills are ideal for improving quickness and getting your players to be as quick as possible.
 Do you think these baseball drills will help your players work on explosive speed?